 Faith In/And Democracy is a pilot funding and learning initiative led by Philanthropy for Active Civic Engagement (PACE) to explore the ways faith and faith communities can support democracy and civic life.
 “With this project, we hope to uncover the power and potential of faith communities to ease the divisions that plague our political, civic, and social processes,” said Kristen Cambell, Executive Director of PACE.
 “At this decisive time for our democracy, we were humbled to learn about the depth and breadth of work happening at this important intersection, and are thrilled to amplify a piece of it through this effort.”

 A nationwide Request for Proposals was issued on May 31 and closed on July 1, 2019.
-After through review by the program’s Advisory Committee, five grantee partners were selected from a diverse and extremely competitive pool of 132 applicants representing 34 states and the District of Columbia.
+After through review by the program’s Advisory Committee, in August 2019, five grantee partners were selected from a diverse and extremely competitive pool of 132 applicants representing 34 states and the District of Columbia.
 To learn more, visit our Program page and this list of additional resources.
 To view the grantee cohort announcement, click here.

 The initiative is inspired by PACE members and catalyzed in partnership with the Fetzer Institute, the Democracy Fund, and a program Advisory Committee.
 In addition to funding these 5 projects, PACE will launch a cohort-based, year-long peer Learning Community for those engaged with the initiative.
 This Community will act as a “laboratory” to test key questions about learning and impact, and reflect those learnings to funders, nonprofits, and our fields more broadly.
 We look forward to sharing more as the project unfolds.

 Faith In/And Democracy Cohort